 Royal Mail required a modern and practical approach to building accessible digital products and services.
 This included both strategic and tactical accessibility considerations to ensure Royal Mail’s continued commitment to accessibility can be cost effectively embedded into their development process.

 Creating a solution to meet their needs

-In order to take Royal Mail on the journey to achieving accessible and inclusive products, we first needed to understand the current state of digital accessibility.
-From this point we needed to identify the short and long term objectives and deliver a vision, framework and processes that drive cost effective adoption.
+In order to take Royal Mail on the journey to achieving accessible and inclusive products, we needed to understand the current state of digital accessibility.
+From this point we identified the short and long term objectives and delivered a vision, framework and processes for cost effective adoption.